Foreign internal defense: Urban intelligence issues

-Human rights and HUMINT

-When the intelligence support involves HUMINT, human rights education must be given, and FID personnel are required to report abuses.

 Intelligence sharing

 Where drugs or other materials are shipped by air, radar systems, both ground- and air-based, while powerful, are relatively straightforward to provide.
 The actual radar need not be operated by the HN or even in their country; the radar can send its information to a remote intelligence center.

 More difficult are situations where the countries asking for support, such as ASEAN and allies both can offer sensitive HUMINT, but want to exchange for SIGINT from the US or allies such as Australia.
 These exchanges can be immensely valuable, but both sides may feel the need to sanitize detailed sources.

 Aviation support

 One of the more challenging FID roles is that of aviation, given that the US Air Force has long emphasized strategic attack and the de-emphasis of airpower's supporting functions have contributed to a doctrinal void regarding airpower's role in counterinsurgency.
-Four airpower functions define the broad scope of airpower's role in fighting insurgents and terrorists, three of which can be noncombat: